Code-Institute-Submissions/dashboard-2/README.md

 ### Code Snippets

 - All code was written by me and/or adapted from the LMS lessons.
-- I also received great help on the Tutoring page from Nakita, Haley & Niel
+- I also received great help on the Tutoring page from Nakita, Haley & Niel as well as from my mentor Victor.